 advantage through the first round of the playoffs with a 107-105 victory

 Joey Graham and Anthony Parker each scored 19 points for the Raptors, who have

 won six straight and 11 of their last 13 games.
 Jose Calderon donated 18

 points off the bench for Toronto, which holds the third spot in the Eastern

-The Raptors finished 51.9 percent shooting from the field, on the way to their
+The Raptors finished 51.9 percent shooting from the field.